 Most of the health benefits associated with strawberry nutrition are due to the presence of anti-inflammatory antioxidants.
-Strawberries contain anti-aging flavonoid antioxidants called anthocyanin and catechin which have been associated with lowering the risk for chronic diseases including cancer and cardiovascular disease.
-(1)
+Strawberries contain numerous anti-aging flavonoid antioxidants, including anthocyanin and catechin, in addition to many others, that are associated with lowering the risk for chronic diseases, including cancer, metabolic syndrome and cardiovascular disease.

-Studies also link strawberry consumption with eye health, neurological health, protection against skin damage, lower levels of inflammation, and even decreased arthritis pain, due to their ability to fight free radical damage.
+Studies link strawberry consumption with eye health, neurological health, protection against skin damage, lower levels of inflammation and even decreased arthritis pain, due to the ability to fight free radical damage.
 With just 49 calories per cup, a relatively low amount of sugar, a good amount of dietary fiber and numerous health benefits, strawberries are one of the most nutrient-dense fruits around.

 Strawberry Nutrition Facts